Privacy Policy

 This Privacy Policy explains how LifeLoom collects, uses, shares, and protects your personal information.
 LifeLoom is run by The AI Accelerator Pty Ltd (ABN 67 689 422 759).
 We follow Australia's Privacy Act 1988 and the Australian Privacy Principles (the “APPs”).

 LifeLoom helps you capture and keep life stories.
 You can do this for a loved one — a family member arranges warm, AI-guided phone calls for an older relative — or for yourself, by recording your own memoir.
 We turn the calls into a private digital archive of stories.
-If you'd like, you can share that archive with family, share it through a private link, or have it printed as a hardcover book.
+If you'd like, you can invite family members to view it or have it printed as a hardcover book.
+Invited family members sign in with their own LifeLoom account; a link by itself does not give anyone access.
 Because these stories are so personal, we take your privacy very seriously.

 A note about AI